bcgov/bcmapsdata/README.md

 ##### In the [bcmaps](https://github.com/bcgov/bcmaps) package:

+1. Run `devtools::load_all()` to load the local version of the package.

-1. Run the internal function `bcmaps:::make_shortcuts()` while in the bcmaps package directory, then run `devtools::document()`.
+2. Run the internal function `bcmaps:::make_shortcuts()` while in the bcmaps package directory, then run `devtools::document()`.
 This will automatically generate a shortcut function in `bcmaps` for your new dataset.

-2. Commit your changes and make a pull request to *bcmaps*.
+3. Commit your changes and make a pull request to *bcmaps*.

 ### License